RealPage Webcasts

 Market Analyst, RealPage, Inc.

-Adam Couch is a Market Analyst for RealPage, Inc. He is the co-host of RealPage’s weekly market webcasts that feature analysis and insights on macro and micro level trends shaping national and local apartment performance.
-Adam also has been a featured speaker at several multifamily housing industry conferences and regularly provides commentary for national and local business media.
-Prior to joining Realpage, Adam worked in the foreign exchange and futures industry where he focused specifically in capital markets.
+Adam Couch is a Market Analyst and has extensive experience in researching economic and demographic trends that support clients in their investment decisions.
+Adam has been a featured speaker at several multifamily housing industry conferences and regularly provides commentary for national and local business media.
+Prior to joining RealPage, Adam worked at Fannie Mae advising leadership on risk management for current pricing and acquisitions.

 Arben Skivjani

-Deputy Chief Economist & Data Scientist, RealPage, Inc.
+Deputy Chief Economist and Director of Forecasting, RealPage, Inc.

 Arben Skivjani serves as a Deputy Chief Economist and Data Scientist for RealPage, Inc. His primary focus is on forecasting and econometric modeling, economic impact studies, reporting and analysis of macroeconomic trends that affect the multifamily industry.
 Prior to joining RealPage, Arben worked for several government and private sector entities, including the District of Columbia Department of Employment Services, Center for Business and Economic Development at the University of Alabama and Camoin Associates in Upstate New York.